dtjohnso/dtjohnso.github.com/source/_posts/2013-12-15-the-history-of-the-english-bible-since-the-20th-century.markdown

 ### Source Text: Impact of modern manuscript discoveries

 As already mentioned, the late 19th century was an exciting time in the field of manuscript studies.
+Before we recount the discoveries of this period, however, we need to backtrack a few centuries and talk about the Greek manuscripts available to the translators of the KJV.

+During the reign of Henry VIII in England, Erasmus produced the first printed edition of the Greek New Testament.

 ### Production Method: Revision, translation, and paraphrase